MichaelDeitz/Michael-Deitz-Documents/README.md

 ## About Me 🚀

-🎓 Computer Science Grad - University of Southern NewHampshire, April 2023
+🎓 Computer Science Grad - University of Southern New Hampshire, April 2023
 🛠️ On a mission to build AI-powered tools for **students**, **gamers**, **developers**, and **humans**
 🎮 Super passionate about the **Life** and **Outdoors** Community
 🍱 Also a fan of **meal prepping**, **Dieting**, and **Computer Games**